Exosite (company)

 Exosite is an Internet of Things (IoT) software as a service company that develops software for companies that view and analyze data collected from sensors built into physical objects.
-It is headquartered in Minneapolis, Minnesota with an additional office in Taiwan.
-Hans Rempel, Troy Kopischke and Danny Cunagin founded the company in 2009 and Rempel is Exosite's chief executive officer.
-The company held a $2 million series A funding round in 2012.
+The company is headquartered in Minneapolis, Minnesota with an additional office in Taiwan.

+Hans Rempel, Troy Kopischke and Danny Cunagin founded the company in 2009.
+Rempel serves as Exosite's chief executive officer.
+In 2012, the company held a $2 million series A funding round.

 In 2014, the company partnered with Texas Instruments to offer its cloud-based IoT platform on Texas Instruments' LaunchPad series microcontrollers.

 In May 2019, Exosite announced a collaboration with Sigfox, a global communications service provider, to launch Sigfox Service, an integration between the Sigfox backend and Exosite's Murano IoT software platform.